-USS SAN JACINTO is the tenth ship in the TICONDEROGA class and the third ship of the Navy to bear the name of the important battle.
+USS SAN JACINTO is the tenth ship in the TICONDEROGA class and the third ship in the Navy to bear the name of the historic battle.

 |General Characteristics:||Keel Laid: July 24, 1985|

 |Propulsion system: four General Electric LM 2500 gas turbine engines|